unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

     then the rate might be scaled to 80 (completely under manufacturer control, and NEVER revealed or explained to us!).
-- They are called Raw Reads to distinguish them from the more common term \'read errors\', which represent a much higher level read operation.
-What we usually refer to as a \'read error\' is an error returned by a read process, that has attempted a series of one or more seeks and raw reads, plus optional error corrections and retries.
+- They are called Raw Reads to distinguish them from the more common term 'read errors', which represent a much higher level read operation.
+What we usually refer to as a 'read error' is an error returned by a read process, that has attempted a series of one or more seeks and raw reads, plus optional error corrections and retries.
 It either returns an indicator of total success plus the